ddaghlas/Password-Generator/README.md

 - Once the employee answers all of the prompts, a password is generated that matches the selected criteria.

-- When the password is generated, it is displayed in an alert.
+- When the password is generated, it is displayed in the text box.